General Contractor cost in Ohio

 Ohio-specific factors

-ProFix Directory tracks licensed home-services contractors across Ohio, with deepest coverage in Columbus, Cincinnati, and West Chester.
-Ohio licenses contractors through the Ohio Construction Industry Licensing Board (OCILB), with separate state-level credentials for electrical, plumbing, and HVAC work.
+ProFix Directory tracks licensed home-services contractors across Ohio, with deepest coverage in Columbus, Cincinnati, and Cleveland.
+Ohio licenses five commercial trades statewide through OCILB — plumbing, HVAC, electrical, hydronics, and refrigeration.
+General and residential contracting is licensed locally by your city or county.
 Every listing is pulled from public license + business records, so you can shortlist verified pros without trusting a single review-platform score.

 3 ways to save on general contractor work in Ohio